 In this case performance-l dynos have

-4 physical cores.
+4 hyper threads.
 The value of

 Note: Physical CPU cores on non-performance dynos are shared across multiple applications and do not represent a dedicated resource to your application.